 London Coroners' inquest records: City of London inquest records, Westminster inquest records, Middlesex inquest records, Surrey inquest records, Southwark inquest records, metropolitan Kent inquest records

-If you have a death certificate indicating an inquest, please e-mail me, with a scanned copy (or full transcription) of the death certificate, so that I can advise whether inquest records for the district are available for a search.
+If you have a death certificate indicating an inquest, please e-mail me with a scanned copy (or full transcription) of the death certificate, so that I can advise whether inquest records for the district are available for a search.
 Where inquest records survive for the Coroner's District for the year of interest and the exact date and place of death is known from the death certificate I can undertake a search for a particular the inquest records.
 Where Coroners' Records do not survive, a search of local newspapers may produce the only surviving report of an inquest.
 There is a greater chance of finding a newspaper report if the cause of death was suicide or the circumstances were suspicious, or otherwise likely to interest the public.
 Family members were often called as witnesses and a newspaper report may be far more detailed when only Coroners' registers survive.

-London livery company records; Freemen of the City of London; London apprenticeship records - if you've found a will or other document which reads "Citizen and [a trade] of London", I may be able to find further information: please e-mail with details.
+London livery company records; Freemen of the City of London; London apprenticeship records - if you've found a will or other document which reads "Citizen and [a trade] of London", I may be able to find further information: please e-mail with details for a free initial assessment of your enquiry.
 If you're researching someone who was trading in his own right in the City of London before 1845, he is almost certain to have belonged to a City of London livery company.
 Links to websites of the City of London livery companies Apothecaries; Armourers & Brasiers; Basketmakers; Bowyers; Brewers; Broderers; Brown Bakers; Carmen; Coachmakers & Coach Harness Makers; Combmakers; Cooks; Curriers; Cutlers; Distillers; Dyers; Fan Makers; Farriers; Feltmakers; Fishmongers; Fletchers; Founders; Framework Knitters; Fruiterers; Gardeners; Glass-Sellers; Glaziers; Glovers; Gold & Silver Wire Drawers; Gunmakers; Horners; Innholders; Ironmongers; Longbowstring Makers; Loriners; Playing-Card Makers; Masons; Musicians, Needlemakers; Painter-Stainers; Pattenmakers; Paviors; Pewterers; Pinmakers; Plaisterers; Plumbers; Poulterers; Saddlers; Spectaclemakers; Tallow Chandlers; Tinplate workers; Tobacco Pipe Makers & Tobacco Blenders; Turners; Tylers & Brickmakers; Upholders; Vintners; Waxchandlers; Woolmen.